Latest on negotiations for 2020 MLB season: MLB...

 - News Article

-Latest on negotiations for 2020 MLB season: MLBPA memo to players discusses impasse
+Latest on negotiations for 2020 MLB season: MLBPA sends counterproposal to MLB

 With owners giving approval on May 11 to Major League Baseball's proposal to begin the 2020 season amid the coronavirus pandemic, negotiations are now ongoing between the league and Players Association.